rohitsuratekar/ncbs-tifr-thesis-template/README.md

 # Compilation
 To compile all the structures (with `pdflatex`), follow following procedure

+    Note: Initial compilation might take long time if you do not have all the latex packages needed to compile.
+Before compiling check if you have all the packages installed.
+You can switch on automatic package installation if using MikTex.

 ## Windows
 Just run `script.bat` (double click it)